 - Review the application procedures and admissions prerequisites of each designated program submission.

-- Use the PSYCAS Transcript Request Form to arrange for all official U.S. and Canadian transcripts to be sent to PSYCAS by the application deadline of the school or college.
+- Use the PSYCAS Transcript ID Form to arrange for all official U.S. and Canadian transcripts to be sent to PSYCAS by the application deadline of the school or college.

 - Provide all required information on the PSYCAS application accurately and in a timely manner.